 Digital wallets drive comfort for future crypto use

-The growing use of digital wallets and person-to-person digital payment apps like Venmo and Cash App contribute to increased consumer comfort with digital currencies.
-And it may well turn the tide for cryptocurrency's use for consumer purchasing.
+The growing use of digital wallets and digital payment apps like Venmo and Cash App shows that consumers are increasingly comfortable with digital currencies and payments.
+And this will likely extend to crypto for purchases as well.
 If you can use a digital wallet to pay for goods and services with your credit or debit card, why not use the cryptocurrency you have stored there as well?

 The largest consumer audience is leading the way

-Not surprisingly, it's millennial and Gen Z consumers, in particular, driving the shift to cryptocurrency.
-Nineteen percent of millennials and 15% of Gen Z currently own cryptocurrency, and they're looking to spend it.
-In the same study, 51% of cryptocurrency owners reported they are more likely to buy from businesses that accept cryptocurrency.
+Not surprisingly, it's millennial and Gen Z consumers that are helping to drive the shift to cryptocurrency.
+Nineteen percent of millennials and 15% of Gen Z currently own cryptocurrency own cryptocurrency, and they're looking to spend it.
+In the same study, 51% of crypto owners reported they are more likely to buy from businesses that accept cryptocurrency.

 Though millennials and Gen Z may be early crypto adopters, all generations are considering the role cryptocurrency plays in the economic system.
 In a study, 30% of respondents said cryptocurrency was the future of money.

 Clear market drivers are lining up to widen the role of cryptocurrency in commerce.
-Consumer demand is already increasing, government interest is rising, and regulators are starting to create policy for this new type of digital currency.
+Consumer demand is increasing, government interest is rising and regulators are starting to create policy.

 Never Miss a Blog